-- We only explain the menu items that are important for the successful conclusion of the tutorial. - All devices must be set with the correct date and time and the certificate authority must be accessible via "HTTPS".
+() We only explain the menu items that are important for the successful conclusion of the tutorial.

-1. You enable the certificate authority in WEBconfig or LANconfig and you set the device as the root CA. These settings are located under Certificates > Cert. authority (CA).
+- (I) All devices must be set with the correct date and time and the certificate authority must be accessible via "HTTPS". - 1.
+You enable the certificate authority in WEBconfig or LANconfig and you set the device as the root CA. You will find these settings under Certificates > Cert. authority (CA).